Skip to content

 Doctor pointing a pen to an anatomical model of the colorectal system

 Colorectal cancer is one of the most preventable and treatable cancers—if caught early.
 Yet, more than 150,000 Americans are diagnosed each year, making it the second leading cause of cancer-related deaths in the United States.
 The good news?
-Regular screening can cut the risk of dying from colorectal cancer by half.
+Regular screening can cut the risk of dying from colorectal cancer by half and reduce incidence by nearly a third.

 Know the warning signs

-Early symptoms may be easily attributable to conditions like inflammatory bowel disease (IBD), or minor digestive issues, such as irritable bowel syndrome (IBS) but these could be signs of something more serious, said Jason R. McKnight, MD, MS, FAAFP, clinical associate professor at the Texas A&M University College of Medicine.
+Early symptoms may be easily attributable to conditions like inflammatory bowel disease (IBD) or minor digestive issues, such as irritable bowel syndrome (IBS), but these could be signs of something more serious, said Jason R. McKnight, MD, MS, FAAFP, clinical associate professor at the Texas A&M University Naresh K. Vashisht College of Medicine.

 Possible warning signs: